maheshwarikalaskar/Pencil-Sketch-App/README.md

 CMD ["streamlit", "run", "app.py", "--server.port=8501", "--server.address=0.0.0.0"]

-Build the Docker image
+4)Build the Docker image

 docker build -t pencil-sketch-app .

-Run the app locally (optional)
+5)Run the app locally (optional)

 docker run -p 8501:8501 pencil-sketch-app

 Open http://localhost:8501 in your browser.

-Login to Docker Hub
+6)Login to Docker Hub
 docker login

-Tag the image
+7)Tag the image
 docker tag pencil-sketch-app yourdockerhubusername/pencil-sketch-app:latest

-Push to Docker Hub
+8)Push to Docker Hub
 docker push yourdockerhubusername/pencil-sketch-app:latest

-Check your Docker Hub
+9)Check your Docker Hub

-Go to your account → Repositories → Pencil Sketch App

-You should see your image there.
+Go to your account → Repositories → Pencil Sketch App You should see your image there.